Tromsø Cathedral: Interior

-The cathedral interior is dominated by the altar with a copy of the painting Resurrection by the noted artist Adolph Tidemand.
-Under the picture is a quote from the Gospel of John.
+The cathedral interior is dominated by the altar with a copy of the painting Resurrection by the noted artist Adolph Tidemand, while the original painting is located in the Bragernes Church in Drammen.
+Under the painting, there is a quote from the Gospel of John in Norwegian meaning "I am the resurrection and the life".
+The altar board was completed in 1884 by Christian Brun.
 Stained glass windows in the front of the church, designed by Gustav Vigeland, were installed in 1960.

+The cathedral has two organs.
+The newest fully-electric organ was built in 2017 and inaugurated on 11 June 2017.
+It is a Mühleisen organ from Leonberg, Germany.
+The oldest mechanical organ located at the gallery was built in 1863 by Claus Jensen and restored in 2013–2014.